PyProphet/pyprophet/README.md

 Running tests
 =============

-The *pyprophet* tests are best executed using `py.test`, to run the tests use:
+The *pyprophet* tests are best executed using `py.test` and `pytest-regtest` plugin, to run the tests use:

 ````
     $ pip install pytest
+    $ pip install pytest-regtest
     $ py.test tests
 ````